bopjesvla/porta/README.md

 ]
 ```

-That said, it usually makes more sense to put `select` subqueries in their own file under `priv/queries`.
+While the `union` and `union_all` default queries are very useful, it usually makes more sense to put `select` subqueries in their own file under `priv/queries`.

 A feature that should see even rarer use is the ability to replace the atoms in the query list with strings: